homanchou/xr/book/3-Starting-the-Project.md

 ### Summary

 In this chapter we've created our codebase working directory and created a `rooms` resource that will serve as our virtual meeting room.
 We've also customized a bare bones header and homepage.
-Finally we changed out the way Phoenix packages and bundles its javascript so that we can lean on Typescript for our future front-end coding experience.
+Finally we changed out the way Phoenix packages and bundles its javascript using a custom esbuild script so that we can lean on Typescript for our future front-end coding experience.